Last Updated

 Saving the deposit and calling it done.
 The deposit is the biggest number, so it’s tempting to treat it as the only one.
 The additional costs typically run DKK 100,000–150,000 on top.

 Underestimating move-in costs.
-Danish apartments often don’t include appliances, light fixtures, or window coverings.
-Budget realistically for what you’ll spend in the first 3 months.
+Danish properties often don’t include appliances, light fixtures, or window coverings.
+Budget realistically for what you’ll spend in the first three months.

 FAQ